portfedh/100-days-of-code/log.md

 ## Day 88: November 24, 2022
 **Today's Progress**:  Started LeetCode Exercices, Reviewed notes on HTML and CSS.

 **Thoughts** I explored a bit more of LeetCode and now have a plan to do a problem every day.
 Ill do this untill I finish my second cycle of 100 Days of code and then review.
 I also went over my notes on HTML and CSS, in preparation to the front end learning path next year.
 Ill be cleaning everything up to have a good start next year.

+## Day 89: November 25, 2022
+**Today's Progress**:  More LeetCode Exercices, Reviewed notes on JavaScript.

+**Thoughts** I found that there are aproximatelly 600 'easy' leet code exercises, so Ill try to do two problems per day to finish level 1 in a year.
+Im moving my notes from notion to simple notes to have them in a backed up file.